One-page vs. Multi-step Checkout: Which to Use When?

 More clicks

-After finishing each step in the multi-step process, customers need to click on the next button to go to the next step.
+After finishing each step in the multi-step process, customers need to click the next button.
+This takes them to the next step.
 It would make them feel that the checkout process consumes too much time which could be annoying for time-conscious customers.

 Difficult to edit details

-If a customer wants to edit the details in a previous step, they have to go back to the previous step again.
+If a customer wants to edit the details in a previous step, they have to go back.
+They need to revisit the previous step again.

 When should you use multi-step checkout process

-• If you collect lots of information from the customers during the checkout process, the multi-step checkout process would be a better option.
+- If you collect lots of information from customers during the checkout, the multi-step checkout is a better option.

 Single-page Checkout

-In the single page checkout process, all elements and input fields for the entire checkout process are put onto one page.
+In the single-page checkout process, the designer places all elements and input fields on one page.
+This includes the entire checkout process.

-Here you can see that cart contents, shipping options, shipping address, and payment information are crammed onto a single page.
+Here you can see the layout crams cart contents, shipping options, address, and payment details onto one page.

 Benefits of One-page Checkout